-Step 2 Determine if the development site and conditions are appropriate for the use of an infiltration trench.
+Determine if the development site and conditions are appropriate for the use of an infiltration Step 2

 Consider the Application and Site Feasibility Criteria in Sections 20.4 and 20.5 (A) (Location and Siting).

 Consider any special site-specific design conditions/criteria from Section 20.5 (J) (Additional Site-Specific Design Criteria and Issues).